Federal Palace of Switzerland: Initial position

 The modern Swiss federal state came into being when the federal constitution became effective on September 12, 1848, but the location of the nation's capital remained unresolved.
 On 28 November, the Federal Assembly voted in favor of Bern as the federal city and the seat of the federal authorities (however, to this day, Switzerland has no de jure capital).
 Provisional solutions were necessary as there was no suitable central building to accommodate the government, parliament and federal administration.
-The Federal Council convened in the Erlacherhof; the National Council operated at an 1821-built music hall known as the "casino" and if necessary the Bern town hall; while the Council of States met in the Äusseren Stand town hall.
+The Federal Council convened in the Erlacherhof; the National Council operated at an 1821-built music hall known as the "casino" and if necessary the Bern town hall; while the Council of States met in the Äusserer Stand town hall.
 The federal court and administration moved into various buildings in the Old City.

 The Burgergemeinde Bern was a public corporation representing the city's citizens and the powerful patriciates, and thus the superior municipality during the period.
 With a narrow majority, their assembly accepted the election of Bern as the federal city.
 However, it also transferred responsibility for the construction of the parliament and government building to the municipality, which had been formed only 15 years previously.
 The federal government lacked the authority to construct its own buildings, but this decision accelerated the political disempowerment of the civic community by liberal forces.
 This process was completed in 1852 with the transfer of autonomy to the Einwohnergemeinde Bern and the separation of property (division of assets).

 In February 1849, the Federal Council commissioned the city authorities to survey suitable locations for a central building.
 The building was to accommodate the halls of both chambers of parliament, rooms for the Federal Council, 96 offices and the chancellor's apartment.
 Based on several suggestions, the Federal Council decided in favor of the area of the municipal timber yard next to the "casino", on the southern edge of the Old City and on the upper edge of the slope down to the Aare river.
 An architectural competition hosted by the municipal council began on 8 April 1850 for the Federal Town Hall.
 In a desire to avoid burdening Bern's citizens with extra loans and special taxes, the tender was deliberately thrifty and focused on cost savings.
 The proposed building was to be dignified but still as functional and simple as possible.
 Competitors were asked to avoid "useless splendor and exaggerated dimensions" and to use Bernese sandstone since the "surroundings of Bern have a wealth of the best and most beautiful sandstone".